-- g) Precious metals, indirectly through units in other collective investment schemes. - h) Commodities, indirectly through units in other collective investment schemes. - Convertible bonds, convertible notes and warrant issues, indirectly through units in other collective investment schemes. - j) Investments other than those specified in a) to i) above up to a total of 10% of the sub-fund's assets.
-The following are not permitted: (i) direct investments in precious metals, precious metals certificates, commodities and commodity certificates as well as (ii) real short-selling of any type of investment. - ESG 25 Fund - ESG 50 Fund - ESG 75 Fund
+- g) Precious metals, indirectly through units in other collective investment schemes. - h) Commodities, indirectly through units in other collective investment schemes. - i) Convertible bonds, convertible notes and warrant issues, indirectly through units in other collective investment schemes. - j) Investments other than those specified in a) to i) above up to a total of 10% of the sub-fund's assets.
+The following are not permitted: (i) direct investments in precious metals, precious metals certificates, commodities and commodity certificates as well as (ii) real short-selling of any type of investment. - ESG 25 Fund - ESG 50 Fund - ESG 75 Fund - The investment objective of the sub-funds is primarily to have at least one investment-weighted ESG rating from the reference benchmark defined in the prospectus.

-2. The investment objective of the sub-funds is primarily to have at least one investment-weighted ESG rating from the benchmark index defined in the prospectus.
-Due to the multi-asset fund structure, sustainable target funds and strategies may be used that employ one or a combination of the following sustainability approaches: Exclusions (negative screening), best-in-class approach, ESG integration approach, stewardship (active ownership), voting, engagement and other (target funds and strategies categorised as e-tilting funds by UBS Asset Management).
+Due to the multi-asset fund structure (see point 1.16 of the prospectus), sustainable target funds and strategies may be used that employ one or a combination of the following sustainability approaches: Exclusions (negative screening), best-in-class approach, ESG integration approach, stewardship (active ownership), voting, engagement and other (target funds and strategies categorised as e-tilting/ ESG-tilting funds by the asset manager).
 Information on the sustainability criteria of the target funds can be found in the prospectus, section 1.9.2 Investment objective and policy of the sub-funds.
 More information on sustainability approaches can be found in the prospectus, section 1.9.1 Sustainability criteria.
 To implement the investment policy of the sub-funds, an overall risk corresponding in each case to a diversified investment strategy portfolio is achieved by selecting appropriate target funds in the individual sub-funds.

-UBS Asset Management categorises all these sub-funds as sustainability focus funds.
+The asset manager categorises all these sub-funds as sustainability focus funds.
 More information can be found in the prospectus.